yaisme/PyLibsOffshore/README.md

 **The files are provided "as is" without warranty or support of any kind.
 The entire risk as to the quality and performance is with you.**

-You can find another windows binaries from [University of California](http://www.lfd.uci.edu/~gohlke/pythonlibs/) (It is not relate to this repository.)
+You can find another windows binaries from [University of California](http://www.lfd.uci.edu/~gohlke/pythonlibs/).
+It is not relate to this repository.